solo-io/workshops/gloo-gateway/1-18/poc/README.md

 });
 EOF
-echo "executing test dist/document/build/templates/steps/deploy-keycloak/tests/postgres-available.test.js.liquid from lab number 2" timeout --signal=INT 3m mocha ./test.js --timeout 10000 --retries=120 --bail || { DEBUG_MODE=true mocha ./test.js --timeout 120000; echo "The workshop failed in lab number 2"; exit 1; }
+echo "executing test dist/document/build/templates/steps/deploy-keycloak/tests/postgres-available.test.js.liquid from lab number 2" timeout --signal=INT 3m mocha ./test.js --timeout 10000 --retries=120 --bail --exit || { DEBUG_MODE=true mocha ./test.js --timeout 120000; echo "The workshop failed in lab number 2"; exit 1; }
 -->

 First, we need to define an ID and secret for a "client", which will be the service that delegates to Keycloak for authorization: